-- 1. Before beginning a new lab, carefully read the Introduction, Objectives and Preparation sections.
-Read sections of the text specified in the Preparation section. - 2.
+- 1. Before beginning a new lab, carefully read the Introduction, Equipment, Warm Up and Prediction sections.
+Read sections of the text specified. - 2.
 Each lab contains several different experimental problems.
 Before you come to a lab, complete the assigned Prediction and Warm-up.
 The Warm-up helps you build a prediction for the given problem, so it is usually helpful to complete the Warm-up before making the prediction.
 These individual predictions will be collected 1-2 days before the lab and checked (graded) by your lab instructor.
 They will be returned to you immediately at the beginning of each lab session.